-As they left the store I wanted to catch up with her and tell her what a great job she did in bagging the groceries, but my express line was not expressing,
+As her family left the store I wanted to catch up with her and tell her what a great job she did in bagging the groceries, but my express line was not expressing,

 So I just watched her interact with her family and then walk away.

-This experience brought to mind a photograph of Pope Francis and how it became one of the most distributed photos of recent years.
+This experience brought to mind a photograph of Pope Francis and how it became one of the most distributed photos in recent years.

 He taking into his arms a man who was severely affected by the same disease that inspired the movie, The Elephant Man.

 May we each be given the opportunity to love those who God only sees as beautiful.